So, You Want to Learn Italian? 5 Top Learning Tools You Simply Must Have

-Whether you’re a seasoned learner of the most delicious language on the planet, or have never even tasted the word buongiorno (good day, hello), it’s wise to step back and look at why you want to speak Italian, and how that motivation can directly correspond to your day-to-day learning activities.
+Whether you’re a seasoned learner of the most delicious language on the planet, or have never even tasted the word buongiorno (good day, hello), it’s wise to step back and look at why you want to speak Italian.

 Identify Good Personal Motivations for Learning Italian

 The idea of motivation is central to everything that follows.
 Here are the motivations that some people have for learning Italian: